-Deputy: A fully-gualified individual who, in the absence of a superior, could be delegated the authority to manage a functional operation or perform a specific task.
+Deputy: A fully-qualified individual who, in the absence of a superior, could be delegated the authority to task.
 In some cases, a Deputy could act as relief for a superior, and, therefore, must be fully qualified in the position.
 Deputies can be assigned to the Incident Commander, General Staff, and Branch Directors.